-During lockdown 2020, I urgently felt the need to engage in a methodical healing and recovery process to remember how to be an artist.
+During lockdown 2020, Rees urgently felt the need to engage in a methodical healing and recovery process to remember how to be an artist.

-Due to further lockdown restrictions, I was unable to share the process live with an audience/artists as originally intended so shifted focus on the creation of a film.
+Due to further lockdown restrictions, he was unable to share the process live with an audience/artists as originally intended so shifted focus on the creation of a film.

 CARBON < 19 a movement mantra considers how art and culture can respond to a time like this, and how it can provide a place for contemplation and reflection.